0x1eef/ryo.rb/README.md

 used for creating Ruby objects from Hash objects, for implementing configuration objects, and for other use cases where prototype-based inheritance can be useful.

+For the sake of simplicity, the objects Ryo works with are described as Hash objects, and Array objects.
+Technically Ryo is duck-typed.
+When a Hash is mentioned that means **any** object that implements `#each_key`, and `#each` - while when an Array is mentioned that means **any** object that implements `#each`.

 ## Examples

 The examples cover quite a lot - but not everything.
 The [API documentation](https://0x1eef.github.io/x/ryo.rb/)